qoretechnologies/building-blocks/README.md

 This building block is useful only in limited use cases;`BBM_ExecSyncWorkflowStatic` can do everything this building block can do and more; it's recommended to use `BBM_ExecSyncWorkflowStatic` instead.

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `workflows/exec-sync` API data provider in the `qorus-api` factory instead

 ## Connectors

 ### Input/Output Connector `execSyncWorkflow`